sladewatkins/setup-scripts/README.md

 ```
 iex (curl.exe -s --doh-url https://1.1.1.1/dns-query https://setup.sladewatkins.com/win | Out-String)
 ```

+If you do not have Windows Terminal (should be included on Windows 11), [download it here](https://github.com/microsoft/terminal/releases).

 **NOTE**: This script relies heavily on [winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/) to simplify getting and installing software.
 It includes flags to auto accept the EULA for the Microsoft Store and other package license agreements.
 If you do not agree with these terms, do not run the script.